News and Announcements

-- The Department will be welcoming two new faculty members in Fall 2015, Dan Burnston (Philosophy of Cognitive Science, Philosophy of Mind) and Chad Van Schoelandt (Social and Political Philosophy, Ethics).
+- The Department has two new faculty members in Fall 2015, Dan Burnston (Philosophy of Cognitive Science, Philosophy of Mind) and Chad Van Schoelandt (Social and Political Philosophy, Ethics).

-- Tom Mulligan was appointed as Postdoctoral Research Associate in the Political Theory Project at Brown University.
+- Tom Mulligan (PhD, 2015) was appointed as Postdoctoral Research Associate in the Political Theory Project at Brown University.

-- Kelly Martin was appointed as Adjunct Instructor in Philosophy at Long Island University-CW Post for 2015-16.
+- Kelly Martin (ABD at Tulane) was appointed as Adjunct Instructor of Philosophy at Long Island University-CW Post.

 - The Philosophy Department is now on Facebook!